Absolute infinite

-The Absolute Infinite (symbol: Ω) is an extension of the idea of infinity proposed by mathematician Georg Cantor.

-It can be thought of as a number that is bigger than any other conceivable or inconceivable quantity, either finite or transfinite.

-Cantor linked the Absolute Infinite with God, and believed that it had various mathematical properties, including the reflection principle: every property of the Absolute Infinite is also held by some smaller object.
+The absolute infinite (in context often called "absolute"), denoted with the last letter of the Hebrew alphabet ת (tav), is an extension of the idea of infinity proposed by mathematician Georg Cantor.
+It represents the size of the proper class of cardinal numbers.
+Cantor linked the absolute infinite with God, and believed that it had various mathematical properties, including the reflection principle: every property of the absolute infinite is also held by some smaller object.